 Four of our beaches – at Cleethorpes, Mablethorpe, Skegness and Sutton on Sea – have been awarded prestigious Blue Flags (given to beaches with the highest standards of cleanliness and water quality).
 In fact, Lincolnshire has more prestigious Blue Flag awards than any other county on the East Coast of England!

-If you’re looking for all the hustle and bustle of a traditional seaside resort, then visit Skegness, Ingoldmells or Cleethorpes.
+If you’re looking for all the hustle and bustle of a traditional seaside resort, visit Skegness, Ingoldmells or Cleethorpes.
 Natureland Seal Sanctuary in Skegness is a must for visitors of all ages.

-Gibraltar Point Nature Reserve is 3 miles south of Skegness.
-Consisting of acres sand dunes and salt marsh on the banks of The Wash, Gibraltar Point is a haven for birds and wildlife, and has many trails and walks running through it.
+Gibraltar Point Nature Reserve is three miles south of Skegness.
+Consisting of acres of sand dunes and salt marsh on the banks of The Wash, Gibraltar Point is a haven for birds and wildlife, with many trails and walks running through it.

 Lincolnshire has some of the most beautiful and diverse countryside in the UK.
 If you’re wanting a family day out in Lincolnshire that doesn’t cost a fortune and takes you and your family back to basics, then read on!

 The Lincolnshire Wolds, in the north east of the county, is a designated Area of Outstanding Natural Beauty, with gentle rolling countryside and lots of pretty villages.

-It has an annual walking festival running from mid May to the beginning of June which is a great way to explore the beauty of the Lincolnshire Wolds.
+It has an annual walking festival running from mid-May to the beginning of June, which is a great way to explore the beauty of the Wolds.

-The historic market towns of Louth, Horncastle, Woodhall Spa and Market Rasen are close by.
+Historic market towns, such as Louth, Horncastle, Woodhall Spa and Market Rasen, are close by.

-The Lincolnshire Vales, in the south west of the county, is just as beautiful as the Lincolnshire Wolds, with rolling hills and valleys and traditional Lincolnshire Villages.
+The Lincolnshire Vales, in the south west of the county, is just as beautiful as the Wolds, with rolling hills and valleys and traditional Lincolnshire villages.

-The Lincolnshire Vales is easily accessible from London and the south via the A1, and from the Midlands.
+The area is easily accessible from London and the south via the A1 and also from the Midlands.